-Inbound calls and SMS messages from recipients to the Onfleet notification phone number (shortcode for US-based organizations) will be routed to either the driver or dispatcher's phone while a task is active.
+Inbound calls and SMS messages from recipients to the Onfleet notification phone number ) will be routed to either the driver or dispatcher's phone while a task is active.

 Organizations have the option to route customer communication directly to the administrators instead of drivers.
 However, due to the possibility of multiple tasks being active, administrators are not able to respond directly to inbound SMS messages from recipients.

 Exporting Telephony Data